 Myth #3: Low-code means build phase only

-Low-code tools may have started with a sole purpose to accelerate the build phase, but today several of the low-code tools offer a single integrated platform that supports the entire application delivery lifecycle: design, build, deploy, manage and iterate.
-This includes capabilities such as social integration to agile project management and one-click deployment.
+Low-code tools may have started with the sole purpose to accelerate the build phase, but today several of the low-code tools offer a single integrated platform that supports the entire application delivery lifecycle: design, build, deploy, manage and iterate.
+This includes capabilities such as APIs, social integration to agile project management and one-click deployment.

 And with low-code ideally suited for greenfield work (a service or product built from scratch), they represent a new opportunity for business to take advantage of small-scale experiments, from idea to product.
-Here the time-to-market advantage of visual development (over hand-coding) is mitigated as apps can be built quickly and moved along the lifecycle, driving the organisations ability to deliver quick, scalable, market-ready applications.
+Here the time-to-market advantage of visual development (over hand-coding) is mitigated as apps can be built quickly and moved along the lifecycle, driving the organisation’s ability to deliver quick, scalable, market-ready applications.